TwilioDevEd/webhooks-course/README.md

-# Introduction to Webhooks
+# Understanding Webhooks

-This repository contains detailed notes and code for the Introduction to Webhooks course 💡
+This repository contains detailed notes and code for the Understanding Webhooks course 💡

 * [🚀 Code](./code)
 * [📚 Notes](notes.md)